-I simply don't have time to write these chapters out as much as I'd like to.
-But the next few chapters are centered around how to deal with common challenges that I've faced, and that you may too.
+But the next few chapters are centered around how to deal with challenges that I've faced, ones you may face too.
 From how to hack your own mind to make losing weight easy, to being more happy with yourself, to getting through loss..
-Something I hope my own family doesn't have to apply in regards to me anytime soon.
+Something I hope my own family doesn't have to apply in regards to me anytime soon, I'll try and cover everything.

 It won't be as flash as the final copy will (remember, this is a draft after all).
+I've written these as well to be independent of eachother (so those who didn't have time to read the previous chapters, people who may be interested in "jumping ahead" to the next ones won't be lost).
 It'll likely be similar to pieces you may have seen me written before, on my blog - NikhilAutar.com - personal stories which lead into the message, and science.